harrisoff/onedrive-js-sdk/README.md

 > This value is set to `openid https://graph.microsoft.com/Files.ReadWrite.All`
 > and is unnecessary to be changed.

-After redirecting back to your site, `access_token` will be presented in the url.
+After redirecting back to your site, `access_token` or error messages will be presented in the hash depending on whether authentication is successful.

 ### API calls

 There are two ways to call APIs.

-The original APIs are exported so you can use them directly:
+The original APIs are exposed so you can use them directly:

 ```ts
 import { uploadSmall, createUploadSession, uploadLargeChunk, share, getShareUrl } from '@harrisoff/onedrive-api'